Thomas J. Watson Foundation Fellowship

 • Transcript – Your transcript provides the Watson Selection Committee context for the kinds of preparation you may have to pursue your

-• Recommenders – The candidate should provide the Watson Selection Committee with the names and contact information (telephone; email) for 2-3 recommenders.
-(Do not solicit letters initially.
-Only the students selected as one of our four finalists need to ask for letters of recommendation).
+• Recommenders – The candidate should provide CC’s Watson Selection Committee with the names and contact information (telephone; email) for 2 or 3 recommenders.
+Inform the recommenders that they will need to submit letters as soon as you are nominated.
+Only the students selected as one of our four finalists need to ask for letters of recommendation from their referees.

-• Activities – The list of activities allows us to see the individual’s areas of interest and Listed here should be the highlights of a student’s career; this list need not be exhaustive.
-This is NOT intended to provide the level of detail that a resumé might.
+• Activities – The list of activities allows us to see the individual’s areas of interest.
+Provide a brief list of highlights and not the details of your career; the latter can be included in your resumé.
 We discourage extensive annotations, preferring to solicit such information in the interview.
 Brief annotations are sometimes helpful, but candidates should NOT provide bulleted lists of responsibilities/accomplishments for their various activities.

 • Countries lived in or traveled to – This information helps us evaluate a candidate’s preparation for work in a particular region as well as determine a candidate’s “no –return” countries.
-Candidates must indicate the length of stay in each country and purpose for the
+Candidates must indicate the length of stay in each country they have travelled to and the purpose of the stay.

 • Language proficiency – Our expectations of language proficiency vary according to the needs of the project; one project may demand a more nuanced command of a language than another.
-We understand that no candidate will have a command of every language she may confront in the course of a Watson Lacking a language need not lessen candidate’s chances, as long as a convincing strategy is offered (interpreters, translated informational and survey materials, work through English-speaking NGOs, etc.)
+We understand that no candidate will have a command of every language she may encounter during the Watson year.
+Lacking a language need not affect a candidate’s chances as long as a convincing strategy is offered (interpreters, translated informational and survey materials, work through English-speaking NGOs, etc.).

-• Proposed project countries – This list is non-binding and may evolve between the time of application and interview, interview and departure, and during the actual fellowship year.
-Countries on “warning” may be listed provisionally (we suggest denoting these with an asterisk), in the event that that status
+• Proposed project countries – This list is non-binding and may evolve between the time of application and interview, and between interview and departure, and during the actual fellowship year.
+We recommend applicants identify one or two back-up countries for their project.
+Countries on “warning” may be listed provisionally (we suggest denoting these with an asterisk).
+Please check the Watson Foundation’s website regularly for information on countries on warning.

 Characteristics of a Watson Fellow